Crossroads School of the Arts Dance Program

 Each class in the dance program is limited in size, to ensure that each dancer receives personal time and attention from the instructor.
 We do not promote the dangerous idea that a student should dance through an injury.
 Becoming a polished and professional dancer is a journey of years that must be undertaken at a steady and consistent pace.
 We believe that all people should be free to dance, and our school consists of a diverse student body that can train and perform with no regard to race, body type, or specific condition.

 All of our dance teachers hold a college degree in dance, or have studied dance at the college or professional level.
-Our teachers are versed in classical ballet, modern dance, interpretive dance, choreography, composition, dance history, and injury prevention.
+Our teachers are versed in classical ballet, modern dance, choreography, composition, dance history, and injury prevention.
 Our dance program includes summer workshops in various aspects and styles of dance with guest teachers as well as trips to the Kennedy Center to see world famous ballet companies in rehearsal and performance.

 School Directed by: